Random Linear Modulation with Spherically Symmetric Modulators: Some weak convergence properties of YngivenXin

 (iv) In much of the literature, $X_n$ is projected along uniformly distributed directions.
 To recover this case from our results, one sets $\Xi_n = \sqrt{d_n}\Theta_n$ where $\Theta_n$ is uniformly distributed on $\mcalS^{d_n - 1}$, the hypersphere centered at the origin and of radius $1$.
 Then $\Xi_n'X_n = \sqrt{d_n} \Theta_n'X_n \eqdist \sqrt{d_n} \Theta_{n,1} \|X\|$, $\Theta_{n,1}$ being the first component of $\Theta_n$, and the proof of Corollary \ref{cor_modulation_normal_distn} carries over, using the fact that the distribution of $\sqrt{d_n}\Theta_{n,1}$ converges uniformly to a standard normal distribution. }\end{remark}

 \begin{remark} {\rm There is the issue of whether Theorem \ref{thm_resampling_Xi_n_X_n} can be extended to the case in which $\Xi_n$ has a non-Gaussian distribution.
-Consider, for simplicity, the case in which $l=k=1$; then it will be seen that a crucial step in the proof is to show that
+Consider, for simplicity, the case in which $l=k=1$; then it will be shown that

-as $n \to \infty$, so this raises the issue of whether \eqref{eq_Var_to_0} holds for non-Gaussian distributions.
+as $n \to \infty$, so this raises the issue of whether \eqref{eq_Var_to_0} holds for non-Gaussian $\Xi_n$.

 Suppose that $\Xi_n$ has a spherically symmetric stable distribution with \textit{index of stability} $\alpha \in (0,2)$ \citep{Zolotarev} and characteristic function $\E \exp(\i u'\Xi_n) = \exp(- \|u\|^\alpha)$, $u \in \R^{d_n}$.
 Then it will be shown in Subsection \ref{subsec_regularity_proofs}, starting at \eqref{eq_E_phi_n_stable}, that